Inspiration for learning outside in all seasons

 - increase cooperation and self-awareness.

+There is a world of wonder to discover in nature in all four seasons.
 If we help our young people to connect to the land and biodiversity, they will value and protect te taiao for generations to come.